 If you need to apply for a temporary residence permit, your address will be registered at the same time automatically.

 And don't forget: When leaving Osnabrück after finishing your studies, you need to un-register, too!

 Having sufficient health insurance coverage is a prerequisite for enrollment at a German university.
 A health insurance plan must also be presented in order to obtain a visa or a residence permit from the Foreigners Office.

 We recommend non-EU students buy a German health insurance plan before entering the country.
 EU-students are covered in Germany if they have a European Health Insurance Card (EHIC).

-Here you can find further information on how to present sufficient health insurance coverage.
+Here you can find further information on how to prove you have sufficient health insurance coverage.

 The Osnabrück University of Applied Sciences offers more than 100 Bachelor's and Master's degree programs.

 Students with knowledge of German at the B2 or B1 level can choose their subjects from a wide range of courses.
 The degree program navigator (only available in German) will help you find courses related to your degree program.
 Or, you can gain an overview using the list of all Bachelor's and Master's degree programs.
 However, your best resource is the International Faculty Officer (IFO) responsible for your study area (see list below).
 Our IFOs are happy to help you find and register for the right courses for your time in Osnabrück.